-Exercise set to be the new medicine for treating heart attacks
+Exercise is the new medicine for heart attacks

 Posted on 18 May 2018

-Exercise set to be the new medicine for treating heart attacks
+Exercise is the new medicine for heart attacks

 Exercise may stimulate the growth of more new heart muscle cells, even after having a heart attack.